Mandadapu-Kinnera/FinSmart/README.md

-# FinSmart — AI-Powered Personal Finance Assistant
+# FinSmart - AI Powered Personal Finance Assistant

 FinSmart is an AI-powered financial assistant that helps users track income and expenses, generate financial insights, and make informed money decisions through a clean, responsive UI and secure backend.